Meeting the Gaelic Otherworld | A Journey of Individuation & Ancestral Healing

 The Caoine (Keening Practice)

-Archival accounts of death and grief rituals, alongside recordings of keening, laments in Gaeilge, and the songs that date back centuries. -
+Archival accounts of mourning rituals alongside recordings of keening, laments in Gaeilge, and ancient songs carried across generations. -

 Grief Through a Jungian Lens